altocodenl/tagaway/readme.md

    - Auto rotate based on metadata.
    - Allow to go back to browse while files are being uploaded in the background.
    - Refresh list of pics periodically if there's an upload in the background.
+   - Show thumbnail of last picture on each upload.
    - Cancel current upload.
+   - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.

 - Account & payment
    - Login/logout.